AaronTraas/Notes/Recipes/Dutch Baby.md

   5. Bake until pancake is puffed and browned/crispy on edges, about 20 minutes.
   6. Top with fruit and/or sugar and butter.
 Slice into wedges, and serve immediately.

+## Additional Suggestions:

 **Prep ahead strategy for easy early morning breakfast:**

-  1. Pre-measure all wet ingredients[4] and add to blender carafe   put in refrigerator
+  1. Pre-measure all wet ingredients[4] and add to blender carafe.
+Put in refrigerator.
   2. Pre-measure dry ingredients[4] and put in small, resealable container.
   3. Put butter in baking vessel, cover in plastic wrap

 **Aaron's favorite topping:**

   1. In a medium-sized microwave-safe mixing bowl, add 1.5 cups fresh blueberries.
-  2. Sprinkle 1/4 teaspoon cornstarch onto blueberries.
+  2. Sprinkle ¼ teaspoon cornstarch onto blueberries.
 Toss to coat evenly.
-  3. Add 1/2 tablespoon butter.
+  3. Add ½ tablespoon butter.
   4. Microwave for 1 minute, 30 seconds.
 Stir gently.
 If needed, microwave for additional 30 seconds.
 Repeat as needed.

 * * *